cyfronet-fid/sat4envi/README.md

 The first thing is to obtain production CEPH credentials, they are for example [here](https://docs.cyfronet.pl/display/FID/Projekty).
 Once you have them, create a copy of the file `resources/geoserver/s3.properties` called `s3.properties.prod` in the same dir and set the `endpoint` (`url`), `user` (`access_key`) and `password` (`secret_key`) accordingly.
+**UNDER NO CIRCUMSTANCES DO NOT COMMIT OR PUSH THIS FILE TO THE REPO!!!**

 Then, update the `docker-compose.yml`.
 The service `geoserver` should be wired up to the newly created `s3.properties.prod` file.